Office 365 - Find the folder location of a message when using the search function

 - Open the message by double-clicking on it.
 Or, if you have the reading pane enabled, simply click on the message and look below the To: field to see the name of the folder in which the message is located.

-- In the Windows Outlook desktop clients, simply let your cursor hover for a few seconds over the message you'd like to locate, and the message's location will be displayed.
+- In the Windows Outlook desktop clients, double-click on the message, then click on the File menu.
+Within the "Move to Folder" selection, the message's location will be displayed.

-- In Outlook 2011 and Outlook 2016 for Mac, you will need to click on the search field in the upper-right corner of Outlook to reveal the "Search" ribbon.
+- Click on the search field in the upper-right corner of Outlook to reveal the "Search" ribbon.
 From the "Search" ribbon, you may choose to search the folder you are currently in, subfolders, all mail, or all items (includes calendar events and contacts).

 - To find the location of a message returned in your search results, simply open the message in a separate window by double-clicking it, and the folder location will be shown at the top of the window.